hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 Caching is among the most influential ideas in computing.
 In fact, the concept reaches many fields of computer science.
 Examples can be found in from almost all hardware architectures, such as the use of translation lookup buffers (TLBs) or the use of memory cache system, to various software designs, such as DNS caching or web caching.

 In essence, the idea of caching is that, when the cost of acquiring data is high and the cost of duplicating the data is low, the acquired data can be saved in a cache, which incurs a lower data acquiring cost, so that, the next time the piece of data is requested, the requestor can retrieve the data from the cache rather than going through the whole computation again.
-In other words, we are trading the cost of acquiring the data with (TODO).
+In other words, we are trading the cost of acquiring the data with some memory capacity.
 If the piece of data is frequently requested, the cache would bring down the average cost of acquiring that piece of data.

-However, caching does not inherently improve the performance of a system as an infinite cache system does not exist.
+However, caching does not inherently improve the performance of a system.
+Caching adds an extra cost of querying for the existence of data in the cache, and since the capacity of a cache is limited, the cache system needs extra work to maintain the entries in the cache.
 Due to physical constraints, such as area, power, and latency, the cache closer to the core tends to have drastically smaller capacity than the ones further away from the core.
 Thus, designing a performant memory cache in a CPU core imposes a huge challenge to the designers.

 In this assignment, we will investigate the performance of a computer system with a pipelined CPU core, a memory system, and various cache design decisions.
 The assignment is designed as follows: we will introduce each of the components of the computer system that we are going to investigate, then we will introduce the benchmarks that will be subsequently used for performance evaluation and performance analysis.
 In terms of implementation, most of the system is implemented.
 However, we will ask you to complete the hazard detection unit for the new pipelined CPU.

 # Learning Objectives